Ricky-ZHUANG/drug-synergy-effect/RP.md

   - Kim 2 does not embed the knowledge of drug target and disease (they make it as a NLP inference task)
   - Before treatment gene expression is not helping

-Traditional methods of training synergy effect predictor are based on an assumption that data are sufficient for training models with generizability. ()
+Traditional methods for training predictors of synergy effects are based on the assumption that the available data is sufficient to train models with high generalizability.

-However, it is ture that there exists some understudied tissues like (), in these tissues in vivo experiments are difficult to conduct, so there are not sufficient data for model training.

-To tackle the understudied tissues problem, researchers have been investigating different ways.
-Kim 1 manage to used transfer learning to transfer knowledge from data-rich tissue to understudied tissues.
-CancerGPT transform the original task to a natural language inference task and modify the model of GPT-2 and GPT-3 to generate answer of synergistic and antagonistic based on the knowledge encoded from tabular input of synergy data.
-LiYu leverage pre-trained models to extract biological and chemical information to obtain initial graph indicating the realtion across drugs, targets, and disease.
-Then through graph structure learning LiYu is able to obtain the refined graph representaton, and through self-training strategy this model is able to ou ter perform other baseline methods.
+<ins>However, significant issues arise when dealing with understudied tissues where in vivo experiments are difficult to conduct, leading to an insufficiency of data for model training.</ins> To overcome the challenge of understudied tissues, researchers have been exploring various methods.
+For instance, Kim 1 (2021) learned the knowledge embedding of drug, cell line from SMILES, MACCS fingerprint, FPKM values and disease type, then utilized transfer learning to transfer knowledge from data-rich tissues to understudied tissues, based on the fact that different tissues share certain biological features, with similar features these tissues might have similar drug response.
+CancerGPT (Kim et al., 2021) transformed the original task to a natural language inference task and modified the model of GPT-2 and GPT-3 to generate the answer of synergistic and antagonistic based on the knowledge encoded from tabular input of synergy data containing the information of drug cell line drug semsitivity and synergy score.
+LiYu (Zhang et al., 2020) leveraged pre-trained models to extract biological and chemical information to obtain an initial graph indicating the relationship across drugs, targets, and diseases.
+Then, through graph structure learning, LiYu was able to obtain the refined graph representation, and through a self-training strategy, this model outperformed other baseline methods.

-## Limitation
+## Limitation and Improvement
-The aforementioned methods take solely the gene expression data before the treatment into account.
-However, () indicated that gene expression profile before treatment is not helping the drug response prediction.
-Additionally, experiment of LiYu dose not indocate a strong increse of performance using pre-trained models.
-And the performance of solely utilizing graph structure learning is not examined.
+The aforementioned methods [... kim1 CancerGPT LiYu] take solely the gene expression data before the treatment into account.
+However, (sk append) has indicated that the gene expression profile before treatment does not significantly assist in predicting drug response.
+Furthermore, the experiment conducted by LiYu did not reveal a strong increase in performance by using pre-trained models.
+Additionally, the efficacy of solely utilizing graph structure learning has not been specifically examined in any study to date.

+method

+Netgp show a strong ability of simulating the bilogical process of gene perturbation, and netgp made a good performance in improving the performance of drug response prediction model.
+Utilizing netgp, we are able to generate post-treatment gene expression profile and utilize it to make synergy effect preidction.
+Additionally, the work of sun kim2 is able togenerate sub-structures of molecules.
+Leveraging this algorithm, it is able to conduct data agumentation for understudied thissues.

 ## Method